sourcegraph/sourcegraph-public-snapshot/doc/cody/capabilities.md

 You can define custom commands for Cody in a `cody.json` file.
 To make commands only available for a specific project, create the `cody.json` file in the `.vscode` directory of that project.
 These workspace-specific custom commands will be available to you when you work on that project.

-To make commands accessible across multiple projects, create a new `cody.json` file in the `.vscode` directory of your home directory.
-Cody will execute these global custom commands in any workspace.
+To make custom commands globally available across multiple projects, create a new `cody.json` file in the `.vscode` folder of your home directory.
+These global custom commands will be available for you in Cody in any workspace.

 ## Fix code inline